jpgoldberg/jpg-website/content/post/python-quality/index.md

 ## Three things Python doesn't teach {#sec-trinity}

 This is where I am going to say things that may irritate some Python advocates.
-That is ok, I will also say things in this section that will irritate some of its fiercest critics.
+That is ok,
+I will also say things in this section that will also irritate some of Python's fiercest critics.

 Python is a fine choice as first language to learn for many of the reasons people say,